lex-node/governance/constitution/constitution.md

 ### Persons Bound by Constitution

 2.1.
-Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (i)  the Pocket Network (whether through Pocket Core or any other software); (ii) the Pocket Blockchain; or (iii) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each such Person, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constiution.
+Each Person who directly or indirectly uses, operates, executes, installs, sends transactions to or receives transactions from or accesses: (i)  the Pocket Network (whether through Pocket Core or any other software); (ii) the Pocket Blockchain; or (iii) any of the other Pocket Technologies in connection with the Pocket Network or Pocket Blockchain (each such Person, a ***User**) is, without any further any action or agreement, automatically deemed to have consented to and agreed to be bound by and become a party to this Constitution.

 2.2.
-Entry into the Council, and the signing of this Constitution required to mint oneself a Voting Token, or to submit any other action to the Council, shall constitute consent to the terms of this Constitution.
+Without limiting the generality of Section 2.1, entry into the Council, and the signing of this Constitution required to mint oneself a Voting Token, or to submit any other action to the Council, shall constitute consent to the terms of this Constitution.

 2.3.
 All service providers who stake or sign transactions on behalf of Users, or develop tools to facilitate staking or signing by Users, shall make every effort to inform said Users of this Constitution's terms.
 Service providers shall be liable for losses resulting from failure to do this.